BojackThePillager/Slackhound/README.md

 # Slackhound

+Slackhound 2.1 Released 8-11-2025

+# A lot of refactoring and changes to make Slackhound more robust.
+This update supports using user and bot tokens and built-in checking and prioritization for user type tokens, but will automatically fall back to bot token if supplied.

+# See changelog for a full list of changes

 Slackhound 2.0 Released 2-12-2024

 # New Features include sending messages to users, saving workspace users and profiles to a sqlite database, channel reconnaissance, snoozing notifications, and more!